 by Sarah Benton Feitlinger – Science is everywhere, and it is easy to fuel children’s natural curiosity outdoors with a quick and easy science experiment.
 Kids are natural born scientists, always inventing and experimenting, with whatever just happens to be right in front of them.
 Throwing spaghetti against a wall?
 A science experiment.
 Stacking blocks.
 A science experiment.
 Blowing bubbles.
 Yep!
-A science experiment for kids right in the comfort of your own home (or backyard).
+An easy science experiment for kids, right in the comfort of your own home (or backyard).

 We made it our mission to keep these cool kid’s science experiments simple, using minimal supplies you can find around the house.
 Whether you are out on a hike, camping trip, play-date at the park, or just a walk around the yard, here are 50 different outdoor science experiments for kids that will get their creative juices flowing, ignite their critical thinking skills, and connect them to nature.